matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

                         :snapshots-on-firehose true}}))
 ~~~

 The most exciting stuff here happens in the histogram namespace of the **systems-toolbox-ui** library, but we'll get there.
 There are some things of interest here anyway.
-Did you not the `:throttle-ms` key in the `:cfg` of the `cmp-map`?
+Did you notice the `:throttle-ms` key in the `:cfg` of the `cmp-map`?
 This tells the systems-toolbox to deliver new state snapshots only every 100 milliseconds.
 This throttling is done because it is expensive enough to calculate the histograms for us not to want to do it on every frame.
 Ten times a second appears to be a good compromise between feeling alive and saving some CPU cycles.

 The rest of this namespace is probably not terribly surprising by now.
 The `histograms-view` function, which is the `:view-fn` of this **systems-toolbox-ui** component, renders a `:div` with six different `histogram-view`s, which each renders into an SVG with the chart itself.
 In some cases, we do some data manipulation first, such as the `hist/percentile-range` from the library namespace.
 Notice that there are two `:div`s inside the parent, each with three elements inside?
 That's for the **[Flexible Box](https://www.w3.org/TR/2016/CR-css-flexbox-1-20160526/)** layout, also known as **flexbox**.
-The rest of the layout is then done in **CSS**:
+The rest of the layout is then done in **[CSS](https://github.com/matthiasn/systems-toolbox/blob/master/examples/trailing-mouse-pointer/resources/public/css/example.css)**:

 ~~~
 #histograms {